 Proofing galleries are essential tools for any kind of photography business.

-In this article, we’re going to talk about why that is, what functionalities to look for, and we’ll tell you more about the top 11 proofing galleries that are currently on the market.
+In this article, we will talk about why that is, what functionalities to look for in a proofing gallery, and we’ll tell you more about the top 11 proofing galleries that are currently on the market.

 Why use proofing galleries?